What Percentage of Americans Are Registered to Vote in 2025?

 Growth is strongest in major states like Texas, Florida, and California

-Over the past three decades, the United States has added more than 46 million registered voters, representing a 36% increase according to Statista.
-Growth has been strongest in large and fast-growing states like Texas, Florida, and California.
+Over the last 30 years, the country has added more than 46 million registered voters, a 36 percent jump according to Statista.

 Voter Registration by Age